 NEW!
 Exploring Developmentally Appropriate Practices 2020 (2 hrs - K2.9 C1 and STARS SQ.3.4.10): DAP is an expression that is frequently heard in our field, but not always understood.
 Based on the newly released 2020 NAEYC Position Statement on Developmentally Appropriate Practices, explore the various components of DAP and discover how to implement these important elements in your classroom.

-STEM Activities for Toddlers (2 or 3 hrs - K2.14 C1/C2) Science, Technology, Engineering and Mathematics (STEM) are a natural for toddlers as they are the ultimate scientists - always investigating, exploring and making new discoveries about the world around them.
+STEM Activities for Toddlers (2 hrs - K2.14 C1/C2) Science, Technology, Engineering and Mathematics (STEM) are a natural for toddlers as they are the ultimate scientists - always investigating, exploring and making new discoveries about the world around them.
 This session focuses heavily on the science and engineering aspects of STEM and ways to incorporate these important concepts into the toddler classroom.
 Come prepared for hands-on activities, including time outside to learn ways to weave in environmental science.
 NOTE: Obviously the on-line version does not have a hands-on component.

 Preschool and/or School Age Specific